A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

 In Fig. \ref{fig:f2}, we present the dynamics of the tumor components and CAR-T cells for the MVP.
-The results show that CAR-T cells do not proliferate and exert only a minimal impact on tumor dynamics for the MVP, characterized by median parameter values.
+The result shows that CAR-T cells do not proliferate and exert only a minimal impact on tumor dynamics for the MVP, characterized by median parameter values.

-We find that survival time is strongly correlated with the growth rate $r_{1}$ of the sensitive population, and weakly correlated with the initial tumor size $T_{0}$ and the tumor inactivation rate $\rho_{4}$ (see Table \ref{t:t1}).
-If instead of $T_{s}^{2C}$ we consider the correlation between the fraction of $T_{s}^{2C}$ for CAR-T cell monotherapy over $T_{s}^{NT}$ without treatment, we find that the four most important parameters for survival improvements are the tumor inactivation rate $\rho_{4}$, the fraction of resistant cell to CAR-T $\delta_{1}$, and the mitotic stimulation of CAR-T cells by sensitive ($\rho_{2}$) and resistant ($\rho_{3}$) tumor cells (see Table \ref{t:t2}).
-However, also mean life of activated CAR-T cells ($\rho_{1}$) and the sensitive cells growth rate ($r_{1}$) are statistically correlated, but with limited impact.
+Table \ref{t:t1} shows that survival time is strongly correlated with the growth rate $r_{1}$ of the sensitive population, and weakly correlated with the initial tumor size $T_{0}$ and the tumor inactivation rate $\rho_{4}$.
+If instead of $T_{s}^{2C}$ we consider the correlation between the fraction of $T_{s}^{2C}$ for CAR-T cell monotherapy over $T_{s}^{NT}$ without treatment, we find that the four most important parameters for survival improvements are the tumor inactivation rate $\rho_{4}$, the fraction of cells resistant to CAR-T $\delta_{2}$, and the mitotic stimulation of CAR-T cells by sensitive ($\rho_{2}$) and resistant ($\rho_{3}$) tumor cells (see Table \ref{t:t2}).
+However, also the mean life of activated CAR-T cells ($\rho_{1}$) and the sensitive cell growth rate ($r_{1}$) are statistically correlated, but with limited impact.

-This correlation between $\dfrac{T_{s}^{2C}}{T_{s}^{NT}}$ is also visualized in Fig. \ref{fig:f3a_c} for the parameter $\rho_4$: the lower the tumor inactivation rate $\rho_{4}$, the greater the improvement with CAR-T cell monotherapy compared to the absence of treatment.
+This relationship is further illustrated in Fig.~\ref{fig:f3a_c}, where a strong negative correlation between $\rho_4$ and ${T_{s}^{2C}}/{T_{s}^{NT}}$ is evident.
+Notably, lower values of $\rho_4$ are associated with greater therapeutic efficacy of CAR-T cell monotherapy relative to no treatment.